OpenInternet/Infuse/content/learning-path/2/module-6.ar.md

 Understand as well that intercepting traffic of a client’s device may expose online activities or other private information about the person.
 Most device traffic will be TLS encrypted; this means that an analyst would not be able to capture private messages or passwords.
 Still, there remains a substantial amount of private information which could be captured, including the services somebody uses, the domains they visit, and potentially sensitive pages they browse or services they use.
 Some tools will display live traffic flows on a dashboard while using the tool, which could potentially surface private information in a group setting.
 Ensure your client understands the process you are offering to them and handle any information collected with utmost confidentiality and OPSEC.

+## Skill Check

+Set up PiRogue on a Raspberry Pi and check the traffic from one device.
+Ideally, this would be a test device on which you have installed a lot of random apps.
+Try to understand the output and the alerts PiRogue is giving.
+Note down at least three different types of outputs, explain what you think they mean, and discuss them with a mentor or peer.

 ## Learning Resources

 {{% resource title="Pirogue Tool Suite Documentation" languages="English" cost="Free" description="The documentation for PiRogue tool suite." url="https://pts-project.org/docs/prologue/introduction/" %}}